TritonDataCenter/sdc-docker/README.md

 # Running sdc-docker with TLS support

-By default, sdc-docker will run in a non-secure mode with no user authentication.
-In this mode, there is no notion of users so every single client call will be assumed to belong to the default SDC local admin user (UUID 00000000-0000-0000-0000-000000000000).
+By default *for now*, sdc-docker will run in a non-secure mode with no user authentication.
+In this mode, there is no notion of users so every single client call will be assumed to belong to the default SDC local admin user (`ufds_admin_uuid`).
 To enable user authentication on sdc-docker we must complete four steps:

 1. Enable TLS support on sdc-docker
 2. Ensure the docker client user has added SSH keys to their account